I received an email asking about my secret to maintaining positivity and showing up on Facebook daily. So, I’m going to share my answer with you all.

 · Short-term effects are that I have been able to concentrate and focus better.

-Every day I journal about what makes me happy and what is going well in my life.
+Every day, I journal about what makes me happy and what is going well in my life.
 This process helps strengthen our mental muscles that we often fail to improve.
 I have been doing this for nine years, and it has helped me when drama happens.
 When I have drama, it is often short-lived.
 Focusing on drama brings more drama.
 I can feel my energy shift when I switch my thoughts to something that makes me laugh.
 Sure enough, if I am frustrated with something, my computer doesn’t work, I burn my dinner, and I accidentally hit myself on a shelf and on and on it goes.
 Then the words’ nothing is going right’ come out of my mouth.
 No, I created all of that.
 The key is to recognise when my thoughts are changing to not such great thoughts and find a way to shift them.
-That doesn’t stop me from losing my shit… that happens, but I then notice (meditation also helps with this) and focus to shift the energy.
+That doesn’t stop me from losing my shit… that happens, but I then notice (meditation also helps) and focus to shift the energy.
 Journaling helps with this.

 Feed your mind

 I get this every two weeks.
 Oddly, sharing with your family and close friends is not always healthy.
 They will give you an answer that serves them.
 It is natural.
 We all do it.
 Counselling is different because you are sitting in front of someone with no personal vested interest in you, and they are there to listen and make you think with questions.
 You always come up with solutions and see things differently, but you must be guided.
 It is like a group fitness instructor or personal trainer.
-Someone with more knowledge and experience can guide you to a mental shift.
-Talking about stuff in front of someone who is paid to listen is very different from bombarding a friend who has their stuff going on.
+Someone with more knowledge and experience can refer you to a mental shift.
+Talking about stuff in front of someone paid to listen is very different from bombarding a friend who has their stuff going on.
 I always felt guilty about dumping my bullshit on someone else, and even though it might have felt good at the moment, it didn’t later.
 My counsellor is someone I trust and has helped me navigate some tricky times with authenticity, integrity and honesty.

 Mental Resilience takes time